Equality and diversity

 Workforce Race Equality Standard (WRES)

 We have an action plan to improve workforce race equality.
 This has been carried forward from our previous three CCGs to our new organisation.
-You can read our current WRES report and action plan here.
+You can read our current WRES report and action plan here (please note that the format of this document has been provided by NHS England (link opens in a new window)).